flipcoder/FRAG.EXE/Spec.md

     - object
 - start - When the round starts
 - stop - When the round ends
-- touch - When a player starts touching an object.
-- untouch - When a player stops touching an object.
 - damage - When a player does damage to a object.
     - player
     - object